Frequently Asked Questions

 Dr. Bera-Miller will also discuss nutritional/dietary approaches to your healing, and make recommendations for basic supplements personalized for your situation as well as lifestyle recommendations for enhancing your mind-body functioning.

-Usually around 3 hours are needed for this initial appointment.
+At least 2 hours are needed for this initial appointment, sometimes as many as 3 hours with more complex cases.
 You will then follow up with Dr. Bera-Miller in approximately 4-5 weeks to discuss your initial laboratory results in detail, and create the next phase of your individualized healing plan.

 The first follow up visit is 1 - 1 1/2 hours and the subsequent visits are usually 1 hour give or take 15-30 minutes depending on complexity of the case and questions patients have.